apocalyptech/w3scriptmerge/README.md

 ### Witcher 3 Base Dir

-This script needs to know where to find the default/stock Witcher 3 scripts (or at least, those updated via the [Community Patch](https://www.nexusmods.com/witcher3/mods/3652)), both for merging and for showing diffs.
+This script needs to know where to find the default/stock Witcher 3 scripts (possibly updated with the [Community Patch](https://www.nexusmods.com/witcher3/mods/3652)), both for merging and for showing diffs.
 If you run this script from inside Witcher 3's main `mods` directory, it will detect the script location properly.
 Alternatively, you can specify the base directory with the `-w`/`--w3dir`